Panait Mușoiu

 Panait Mușoiu (18 November 1864 – 14 November 1944) was a Romanian anarchist and socialist activist, the author of the first Romanian translation of The Communist Manifesto.
-He was one of the main figures of anarchism in Romania and the founder of several left-wing magazines (Munca, Mișcarea socială, Revista ideei) in which he published articles on political and social issues.
+He was one of the main figures of anarchism in Romania and the founder of several left-wing magazines (Munca, Mișcarea socială, Revista ideei) in which he published several articles on political and social issues, with the purpose of "emancipating the people".